 In Williams, Arizona, turn south onto 4th Street/County Road 73 and drive about 9 miles to Forest Road 110.
 Turn left and proceed for approximately 7 miles to FR 109.
 Turn left again and follow for about 3 miles to the campground.
 Forest Roads 110 and 109 are high-use roads and can become rough during peak season.
 During the winter, roads may be closed due to snow cover.

-No utility hookups Potable water and hydrants are for drinking only; filling water tanks in motorhomes and RVs is not allowed due to limited supply Only small electric boat motors allowed This facility has first-come, first-served sites No swimming allowed in the lake Fishing licenses are sold at White Horse Lake lower host site Changing of campsites upon arrival is not allowed Motorbikes may be used only to enter and leave the area No waste water drained onto ground Click here for more about the Grand Canyon National Park Click here for more about Kaibab National Forest
+There will be an additional charge for using the dump station No utility hookups Potable water and hydrants are for drinking only; filling water tanks in motorhomes and RVs is not allowed due to limited supply Only small electric boat motors allowed This facility has first-come, first-served sites No swimming allowed in the lake Fishing licenses are sold at White Horse Lake lower host site Changing of campsites upon arrival is not allowed Motorbikes may be used only to enter and leave the area No waste water drained onto ground There is an additional fee for use of the dump station.
+Click here for more about the Grand Canyon National Park Click here for more about Kaibab National Forest